 By the end of the course, attendees should be able to:

-Identify which legal issues are critical in a negotiation
+Identify which issues really matter in a negotiation

-Recognise how to use the contract during the progress of a project or delivery of a service
+Recognise how best to use the contract during the progress of your projects

 Email - [email protected]